awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 ## Bookshop Battle
 After the party figures out that Lysandre is behind all of this, she runs to her shop.
 This functions as a lair, with Lysandre able to manipulate the books in the following ways:

+She gets 1 legendary action per round.

 * Legendary action: A book flies at one of the players, she performs a spell attack for 1d4 bludgeoning damage.
-* Lair action: (2/Day) she can surround herself in a flying cylinder of books that functions similar to the Mirror Image spell.
-Fire based spells will hit a minimum of two of the "duplicates" worth of books.
-Attacks that hit a duplicate always hit.
+* Lair action: (3/Day) she surrounds herself in a flying cylinder of books that disrupts attacks.
+Attacks have disadvantage against her until the first attack roll fails.
+Attacks with fire damage set the books on fire, dealing 1d6 damage to her and everyone within 5 feet.
+When she performs an attack roll a d20, on a 5 or lower she disrupts the books.
 * Legendary action: (PC against a shelf) An avalanche of books flies off the shelf.
 The PC needs to make a Dexterity save against her spell save DC, with failure dealing 2d4 bludgeoning damage and knocking the character prone.
 A successful save results in half damage and moves the character to a nearby open space.
 * Loose books shift ahead of her to allow free movement.